Cosmic Girl (song): Performance

-While the single, and especially its chart performance, received mixed reviews from critics, it has become one of the better-known tracks of the band, and a concert staple.
+The song has become one of the better-known tracks of the band, and a concert staple.
 Live versions usually last for 7–8 minutes, nearly double the duration of the album version.
 In 2006, it was reissued as part of the "Classic Club Mixes" series, which also included "Space Cowboy", "Deeper Underground", "Love Foolosophy" and "Alright".
 In 2019, it was remixed by French DJ Dimitri From Paris.

 In the United Kingdom alone, the song has sold 250,580 copies as of March 2017, and is also their second-most-streamed track, with more than 110 million plays on Spotify and a further 75 million views on YouTube.

 Critical reception

 Justin Chadwick from Albumism wrote, "Replete with synth and string-blessed rhythms, the propulsive, disco-tinged "Cosmic Girl" finds Jay Kay serenading an irresistible, otherworldly woman akin to 'some baby Barbarella'."
 J.D.
 Considine from The Baltimore Sun called it "delightfully loopy".
-Larry Flick from Billboard described the song as "dreamy" and "more radio-friendly".
+Larry Flick from Billboard magazine described the song as "dreamy" and "more radio-friendly".
 He noted that here, Jamiroquai "craftily combines classic soul nuggets with the disco-soaked house music that has everyone gleefully twirling these days.
 The album version sparks with live instrumentation that breathes considerable depth into the chorus, while David Morales' remix has a more glossy tone that will sound awesome on a crowded club floor."
 Caroline Sullivan from The Guardian stated that "Cosmic Girl", "which employs buoyant Earth, Wind and Fire-style harmonies, is fine".
 Everett True from Melody Maker said, "Stale jazz-funk.
 Acid Jazz devotees wil probably love it."

-Daisy & Havoc from Music Weeks RM Dance Update praised the track, giving it five out of five.
+Daisy & Havoc from Music Weeks RM Dance Update praised the track, giving it a full score of five out of five.
 They wrote, "Sends me into hyperspace when I see her pretty face... – and it's not just the lyrics that are harping back to some of disco's more amusing space-age phases on this Jamiroquai single.
 The band's own mixes are totally groovy – combining some very funky sounds with some top disco strings and swirls and dusted lightly with the aforementioned silly but excellent vocals.
 With Morales mixes and the single mix still to come, this far north 'Cosmic Girl' is already a massive hit and bound to get bigger and bigger."
 Ted Kessler from NME named it a "bittersweet" gem, noting the singer's "fairy-lit disco".
 A reviewer from People Magazine declared it as a "mind-tripping rump-shaker", that "wrap up in all of four minutes and actually leave you wanting more."